Our Process

 In the Notes and Bibliography system, in-text citations are usually placed in footnotes or endnotes.
 The first time a source is cited, the full citation is provided, including the author’s name, title of the source, publication information, and page number(s).
 For example:

-^1 John Smith, The Importance of Citation Styles in Academic Writing (New York: Random House, 2021), 25.
+John Joseph, The Importance of Citation Styles in Academic Writing (New York: Random House, 2021), 25.

 In the Author-Date system, in-text citations are placed in parentheses within the body of the paper, usually including the author’s last name, year of publication, and page number(s).
 For example:

-If there are multiple authors, list them all in the in-text citation for the first reference, and use “et al.” for subsequent references.
+List multiple authors in the in-text citation for the first reference and use “et al.” for subsequent references.
 For example:

 The reference list in Chicago style should be organized alphabetically by the author’s last name.
 Each entry should include the following information: